MATBckh22/frontend/README.md

 ];
 ```

+Fetch API or other libraries that make http requests automatically stringifies to JSON. `JSON.stringify()` and `JSON.parse()` are particularly useful for local storage where u want to store data in the client where it only accepts strings.
 We can use `JSON.stringify()` method to convert this to a JSON string:

 ```js
 const todoJSON = JSON.stringify(todos); // converts to JSON string